Britain's FTSE falls, led lower by Johnson Matthey

 The sell-off on the FTSE was broad-based, with all sectors in negative territory.

-Many of the top fallers traded without the attraction of their latest dividend payouts, with National Grid, WPP and AB Foods falling between 1.8 and 4.6 percent.

-UBS trimmed its full year target for the FTSE 100 to 7,200 points from 7,300, citing weak commodity stocks, even as it raised its target price for the STOXX Europe 600.

-Among the few gainers, budget airline easyJet rose 1.3 percent after reporting traffic figures that traders said were solid.
+One of few gainers, budget airline easyJet rose 0.9 percent, after reporting traffic figures that traders said were solid.
+(Editing by Tom Heneghan)

-“Shares in easyJet are outperforming blue-chip rivals after monthly traffic statistics pointed to monthly passenger growth... coupled with load factors up 1 to 2 percentage points to exceed 91 percent,” said Mike van Dulken, head of research at Accendo Markets.

-“May’s passenger growth represents a bounce from a slower April ... back to the levels last seen in Feb/March.”
-(Editing by Tom Heneghan/Ruth Pitchford)